XilinJia/OpenGL-Dancing/README.md

 # OpenGL Dancing

 #### “And those who were seen dancing were thought to be insane by those who could not hear the music.” — Friedrich Nietzsche

 This work was developed based on [this project](https://github.com/emeiri/ogldev).
 To build it from source, the former project is needed to to cloned first and then this project is cloned into the root directory of the former.
+The following libraries are needed on Ubuntu 22.04:

+<pre><code>apt install g++ make freeglut3 freeglut3-dev libglew-dev libglew2.2 libmagick++-dev libassimp-dev libglfw3 libglfw3-dev </code></pre>

+After installing all the libraries and building the base project, run the following command in this root directory to build the executable.

+<pre><code>./build.sh</code></pre>

  ## Videos